2mal3/2mal3s-Tweaks/README.md

 - **Block damage**: Players standing in rose bushes or stonecutters get damage.
 - **Bush hiding**: Players who sneak in high plants become invisible.
 - **Damage infection**: Players who take damage have a certain probability to get infected and receive negative effects.
+- **Death chest**: Spawns a death chest at died players with their items.
 - **Death coordinates**: In case of a death, the coordinates and the dimension of the dead point are displayed.
 - **Disabled ender eyes**: Ender eyes can no longer be used.
 - **End above overworld**: The player can go the end by flying high up in the overworld, and back by falling into the void in the end.